App: What’s My IP Address

 When Do You Need To Know Your IP Address?

-When managing tasks such as configuring whitelisting for security protocols or filtering traffic in Google Analytics, knowing your IP address is essential.
+Knowing your IP address is essential when managing tasks such as configuring whitelisting for security protocols or filtering traffic in Google Analytics.
 Understanding the difference between internal and external IP addresses in this context is crucial.

 This external IP address is what websites and external services see—consequently, your external IP address changes when you switch between wireless networks.
 However, your internal IP address, used for communication within your local network, remains distinct and unaltered by these network changes.

 Many Internet service providers assign businesses or homes a static (unchanging) IP address.
-Some services expire and reassign IP addresses all the time.
-If your IP address is static, it’s a best practice to filter out your traffic from GA4 (and anyone else who may be working on your site and skewing your reporting).
+Some services expire and reassign IP addresses regularly.
+If your IP address is static, it’s a best practice to filter out your traffic from GA4 (and anyone else working on your site and skewing your reporting).